Lawyers To Incorporate Your Business

 Why Hire A Incorporation Lawyer To Incorporate Your business?

-- Cost you money;
+- Costs them money;

-- Have creditors attach to your personal assets;
+- Have creditors attach to personal assets;

-- Keep your from selling your business;
+- Keep them from selling their business;

-- Cost you more in taxes;
+- Cost more in taxes and/or face a reassessment of taxes;

 Have our incorporation lawyers help you to set up your company properly.
 This includes legally setting up the corporate minute book.
 We can answer all your questions and go over what you need to do to keep your company operating legally.